 A. “Giving” Consent

-The first idea we must refute is “consent formalism”.
-This is the idea that consent has a “form”, for example the form of “a signature, in blue or black ink, on a document prepared by lawyers and then printed out on 8.5 by 11-inch paper”.
+One theory of consent, claims that consent has a “form”.
+For example, this form might be as follows: “a signature, in blue or black ink, on a document prepared by lawyers and then printed out on 8.5 by 11-inch paper”.

 But consent cannot be like this.
-Already, we have run aground at least twice:
+Already, there are two fundamental problems:

 - The written signature could have been forged, in which case it would not represent consent at all.